Ready to understand your boy better? Sign up now

 Children are remarkably wise when we listen first and then guide them.
 Read how Teacher Tom’s class of 5-year olds negotiated good guy/bad guy play in their school setting here.

-Boys want and need heroes to emulate.
-Boys, more than girls, are drawn to superheroes.
 In Wired to Move, author Ruth Hanford Morhard explains, “Well-orchestrated superhero play stimulates boys’ imaginations and creativity, develops empathy, builds confidence, helps confront fears and anxieties, and builds an understanding of boys’ roles in society.
 With the right guidance, it can even help boys overcome natural tendencies such as impulsiveness, aggression, and lagging verbal skills.
 For boys from unstable environments, superhero play can help them feel more in control.
 And it expends some of that seemingly limitless ‘boy energy.’”

 It is okay that your son experiences different rules at school and home.